f5devcentral/f5-agility-labs-waf/docs/waf341/module1/lab2/lab2.rst

 Credential stuffing is a type of brute force attack that leverages stolen credentials from another source.
-This source is most commonly the breach of a widley used online service.
+This source is most commonly the breach of a widely used online service.
 These leaked credentials are then levered in an attempt to compromise higher value targets in instances where users used the same credentials across multiple services.
 BIG-IP now has the capability to detect these types of attacks by employing a database of credentials that are known to have been compromised in a previous breach.
 The credentials are stored as one-way hashed usernames and passwords to protect them from further disclosure.
-Also note that we've chosen CAPTCHA as mitigation for this lab because it provides immediate feedback to the student.
 In a production environment, Client Side Integrity Defense (or both), may be a more effective form of mitigation during an actual attack.
 Feel free to experiment with this in the lab.